 What is Virtual Visitation?

-In order to understand exactly what virtual visitation is, it’s important to first have at least a basic understanding of how California courts handle custody
+To comprehend virtual visitation, you need a basic understanding of how California courts handle custody

-Custody refers to the broad range of parental rights and responsibilities that have to be divided when parents get a divorce.
+Custody includes a wide range of parental rights.
+It also involves responsibilities that must be divided in a divorce.
 To this end, the court can divide custody by either giving all the power to one parent (sole custody), or making them share (joint custody).
-Since it’s nearly impossible to split a child’s time exactly fifty-fifty, the court will then typically make one spouse the child’s primary residence, while the other is awarded ample visitation.
+Since it’s nearly impossible to split a child’s time exactly fifty-fifty, the court usually selects one spouse as the child’s primary residence.
+The other spouse is awarded ample visitation.

 Visitation, then, is essentially all that time a non-custodial parent gets to spend with their child.
 And for a really long time, that’s all it was: in person contact.
 Visitation either happened physically, or it didn’t happen at all.

-Hence, virtual visitation is defined as any parent/child contact that is facilitated through the use of technology.
+Hence, virtual visitation is any parent/child contact that uses technology.

-Virtual visitation’s broad definition encompasses a wide range of platforms and tools, and isn’t limited to just phone calls.
+Virtual visitation’s broad definition encompasses a wide range of platforms and tools.
 Instead, parents have a wide variety of options, including:

 • Phone calls and text messaging;